kasparsd/orbiter/readme.md

 		cp config_sample.ini config.ini

-	and adjust settings to fit your environment.
+	and adjust the settings to fit your environment.

 3. Visit your site.

-## Features

-TODO

-## Changelog

-TODO